Search in Albania quake reduced, death toll at 49

 Apart from the buildings that collapsed, Prime Minister Edi Rama said preliminary figures showed about 700 buildings in Durres and more than 235 in Tirana were seriously damaged.

-“Now comes the hard time for us with non-stop work to bring life back to normal,” said Rama, who said he had appealed for international help in reconstruction efforts.
+“Now comes the hard time for us, with nonstop work to bring life back to normal,” said Rama, who said he had appealed for international help in reconstruction efforts.
 He has vowed to re-house all those left homeless “in better living conditions than before the quake,” within a year.

+Greece said it was responding to Rama’s appeal for help by sending a specialized 16-member team of engineers from the country’s natural disaster relief agency to help in reconstruction on Friday.
+The team was to fly to Albania on a military plane that would bring back the two teams of Greek disaster response firefighters that have been working in search-and-rescue efforts since Tuesday afternoon.

+“The priority now is shelter, food and care for any homeless citizen,” said Albanian Defense Minister Olta Xhacka, adding engineers have begun assessing damaged homes.
+Preliminary estimates put the number of people left homeless by the quake at 4,000.

 About 500 people spent a third night in tents in Thumane, while a total of about 2,000 people from Durres and Thumane were moved to temporary accommodation in hotels, schools and sports halls.